 Then something struck me.
 “You read comic books,” I said.

 “I certainly do,” she answered.
 That’s why she knew about Superman putting his hands on his hips and turning his head sideways.
 And that Wonder Woman had bracelets.
+She didn't mention anything about her golden lasso, though.

 That encounter got me thinking.
 I was never that much of a Superman fan – I much preferred Commando Cody flying around with that jetpack on his back and blasting evildoers with his .45 – but he and Superman and all the rest of the comic book heroes were chivalrous.
 That’s why they were superheroes – at core knights with superpowers.